 Class of 2013

 Brett is a Regional Researcher with Population Services International (PSI), based in Dar es Salaam, Tanzania.
-Prior to joining PSI, Brett worked with the Clinton Health Access Initiative (CHAI) as part of its Applied Analytics Team, supporting research, modelling, and M&E projects in global health.
-Brett worked with CHAI in Lesotho, Liberia, Kenya, Nigeria, Sierra Leone, Uganda, Zambia, and Zimbabwe.
+He supports strategic research and evaluation projects in nine PSI country offices: Burundi, Kenya, Ethiopia, Malawi, Rwanda, Somaliland, South Sudan, Tanzania, and Uganda.
+Prior to joining PSI, Brett worked with the Clinton Health Access Initiative (CHAI) as part of its Applied Analytics Team.

 Brett obtained an MSPH with a focus on global disease epidemiology and control at the Johns Hopkins Bloomberg School of Public Health and an MPA from Princeton’s Woodrow Wilson School.
 His internship for WWS was in Addis Ababa, Ethiopia, where he worked on monitoring and evaluation (M&E) for a maternal and child health program with John Snow, Inc.

 Brett was a 2007 Truman Scholar from Arkansas, the first from Harding University, where he studied political science and biochemistry and molecular biology.